If you wish to report a noise complaint please use the online reporting form

 - If the direct approach does not succeed, you may want to consider mediation.
 An independent third party will listen to the views of both parties and can help them to reach an agreement or compromise.
 You can obtain details about this from Mediation UK on Tel: 0117 9046661

-The Council is obliged to take reasonable steps to investigate complaints.
+The Council is obliged to take reasonable steps to investigate complaints made to it.

 Back to top

-You can make a complaint using online self serve .
+You can make a complaint using the online location reporting form.
 You will need to let us know the details of the complaint including the address where the noise is coming from.

 If you are being disturbed by noise we would advise you in the first instance to approach your neighbour and explain politely that you are being troubled by noise.
 You may find this difficult, but often people are unaware that they are causing a problem.
-Most will be glad to do what they can to reduce noise.
+Most will be glad to do what they can to reduce noise, and a personal approach can be better for neighbour relationships.
 However, approach the matter carefully if you think your neighbour might react angrily to a complaint.
-In cases where you might feel threatened, or where previous personal approaches have not worked, call the Council.
+In cases where you might feel threatened, or where previous personal approaches have not worked, contact the Council.

-If the problem continues, start a diary recording dates, times and cause of the noise, and the effects it has on you.
+If the problem continues after you have spoken to your neighbour, start a diary recording dates, times and cause of the noise, and the effects it has on you.
 Write to your neighbour explaining the problem.
 Ask them to stop the noise nuisance, referring to any conversations you may have had and what, if anything, they agreed to do about it.
 Keep a record of any conversations you have or letters you write.
 If your neighbours are tenants, discuss your problem with the landlord (if they are private tenants, you may need to find out who the landlord is).
 Most Conditions of Tenancy require that tenants do not cause nuisance to neighbours; a local authority or housing association should take action if a nuisance is being caused.
+This information will be vital if you wish to take your own action at a later date.

-If the problem persists our officers will provide you with equipment that will enable you to record the nuisance as it happens.
-We would also urge you to contact our officers if the noise is occuring during office hours and we will attempt to visit to witness the nuisance.
-Once any evidence of nuisance has been obtained the officer will consider a number of factors in assessing the noise including the time of day; the nature of the area; the volume, duration and frequency of the noise and the reasonableness of the activity that is causing the noise.
+If the problem persists, and there is evidence to suggest a statutory nuisance may be occurring, our officers will attempt to witness the noise.
+They may provide you with equipment that will enable you to record the nuisance as it happens, or arrange visits at times when noise is likely to be occurring.
+We would also urge you to contact our officers if the noise is occurring during office hours and we will attempt to visit to witness the nuisance.
+Once any evidence of nuisance has been obtained, the officer will consider a number of factors to determine if a statutory nuisance is occurring.
+These factors include the time of day; the nature of the area; the volume, duration and frequency of the noise and the reasonableness of the activity that is causing the noise.
+However in some cases our officers may be sympathetic to the effect the noise is having on you, but unable to say it would represent a statutory nuisance to the "average" person.

 Formal action is only possible where our officers witness noise that they consider to be a statutory nuisance.
 To be a statutory nuisance the noise must be causing serious disruption to your everyday activities such as watching television or sleeping.
 We must also prove that the noise is a regular occurrence, for this reason one off events are unlikely to be a statutory nuisance.